nipy/nipype/CONTRIBUTING.md

 **5. Install pre-commit.**

 [pre-commit](https://pre-commit.com/) is a git hook for running operations at commit time.
-To use it in your environment, do `pip install pre-commit` following by `pre-cmmit install` inside your source directory.
+To use it in your environment, do `pip install pre-commit` following by `pre-commit install` inside your source directory.

 <br>